adityaboxi/DiscordBot/README.md

 ## ⚙️ Configuration

-You can tweak these values at the top of `index.js`:
+Tweak these values at the top of `index.js`:

 | Constant | Default | Description |
 |----------|---------|-------------|